 How to install the Alaveteli code

-- Install into a Vagrant virtual development environment – the easiest way to get a development version up and running
+- Install into a Docker development container – the easiest way to get a development version up and running

 - Use the installation script which does the full installation on your own server